 However, what I think is the best value would be their Ultimate Bundle, which gives you access to all the courses for $179.

 No, it’s not.
 They mention the textbook and workbook are required for the course and a decent amount of the exercises do ask you to use those resources.
 It is highly recommended that you use those resources.

 I’ve used their courses without actually buying the textbooks and have found them to be worth the cost.
 Sure, it’d be better to use both this course and the textbook, along with whatever other resources you use to study with.
 But, if you add these courses into your study routine, you’ll get the much-needed structure in a format that’s easy to use regularly.

 I know many people, myself included, have a hard time sticking with using a textbook.
 This is as close as you’ll get to a textbook without actually being one.

 Is this the only resource I’ll need to use?

 You’ll need to practice more of everything.
-This isn’t a flaw of the product though.
+This isn’t a flaw of the courses though.
 It’s just the nature of learning Chinese.
-There’s no way to learn without putting in a serious amount of time and energy into learning the language.
+There’s no single resource that will teach you everything you need to learn.

 You should consider using Du Chinese or The Chairman’s Bao for extra reading practice.
 I wrote a comparison article here with discount codes.